firstPole/resumeEvaluator/README.md

 ## Overview

-The Resume Evaluator is a Flask-based web application designed to analyze and match resumes against job descriptions.
-It uses NLP and AI techniques to evaluate resumes and job descriptions, providing insights into matching skills, keyword density, and overall compatibility.
-The application generates a visually appealing report with charts and tags to help users improve their resumes and better align them with job requirements.
+The Resume Evaluator is a web application built with Flask that uses NLP and AI techniques to analyze and match resumes against job descriptions.
+This tool helps users assess how well their resumes align with job requirements, visualize matching skills, and improve their resumes based on detailed analysis.

 ## Features

-- **Resume and Job Description Upload**: Allows users to upload resumes and job descriptions for evaluation.
+- **Resume and Job Description Upload**: Users can upload their resumes and job descriptions in various formats.
-- **Matching Score**: Provides a score indicating how well the resume matches the job description.
+- **Matching Score**: Calculates and displays a matching score indicating the compatibility between the resume and the job description.
-- **Tag Analysis**: Displays matching and non-matching skills and qualifications.
+- **Tag Analysis**: Shows relevant matching and non-matching skills and qualifications.
-- **Keyword Density**: Shows the density of important keywords in the resume and job description.
+- **Keyword Density**: Analyzes and displays the frequency of important keywords.
 - **Visual Reports**: Includes charts and graphs to visualize matching scores and keyword density.
-- **Updated Resume Generation**: Offers an option to generate and download an updated resume.
+- **Updated Resume Generation**: Provides an option to generate an updated resume based on the analysis.
+- **Tooltip Information**: Includes tooltips for additional information on matching tags and keyword density.

 ## Installation